 The form aims to gather basic information about the business, and the scope of the certification.
+You will find it attached to this email.

-Once the form is received with the scope of certification (i.e. AS/NZS ISO 3834 Part 2, or 3 + AS/NZS 5131 CC2, or CC3), a quote is generated and issued to the Company for consideration.
+Once the form is received with the scope of certification (i.e. AS/NZS ISO 3834 Part 2, 3, or 4), a quote is generated and issued to the Company for consideration.
 The only actions for you at this stage would include:

 - 1. Filling out the Certification info form, and - 2.
-Indicating the level and scope of certification required
+Indicating the level of certification required (i.e. AS/NZS ISO 3834 Part 2, 3, or 4)

-The offer is issued to the Company within 2 business days following receipt of the Application form.
+The offer is issued to the Company within 2 business days since receipt of the Application form.